-There’s nothing more exciting than becoming a new grandparent — except maybe becoming a new mom or dad.
-When grandchildren are first born, it’s only natural that grandma or grandpa would want to give helpful advice or pitch in with child care.
+There’s nothing more exciting than becoming a new grandparent — except maybe becoming a new parent.
+When grandchildren are first born, it’s only natural that grandparents would want to give helpful advice or pitch in with child care.
 And with all that experience under their belt, why not?

-- Put baby to sleep on his or her back.
+- Put baby to sleep on their back.
 Not only is it the fastest position for baby to get to sleep, but it also decreases the chance of SIDS.

 - Nothing goes in the crib except baby.
-No pillows, no toys, no bumper pads, and no heavy blankets, comforters or quilts.
+That means no pillows, toys, bumper pads, or heavy blankets, comforters and quilts.
 These items could lead to suffocation.

-- No cow’s milk for the first year of life.
-Only breast milk or formula.
+- Babies should not consume cow’s milk for their first year of life — only breastmilk or formula.

 - To help reduce allergies, wait four to six months before introducing solid foods.

 - For the first two years of life, put baby in a rear-facing car seat to maximize protection of the head, neck and spine.

 - Use a talc-free baby powder.
 Baby powder containing talc can cause breathing trouble and lung damage for babies.

 - Babies shouldn’t sleep in bed with their parents — or grandparents.
 Adult beds tend to be too soft for infants and have pillows, blankets and comforters that could pose a suffocation hazard.